NateLol/DatasetComposition/README.md

 ```

 ## Rearrange folders
-`3_rmfile_new.py` will rearrange previous image folders of structure `cam-date-time` for easier labeling distribution to the structure of `date-lane-time-cam`
+`3_rmfile_new.py` will rearrange previous image folders of structure `cam-time` for easier labeling distribution to the structure of `date-lane-time-cam`
 ```sh
 python 3_rmfile_new.py --source /path/to/image/root --target /path/to/target/image/root
 ```